 Pump unit to filter whole blood

-The microsieve filter is mounted in a plastic slide that fits in the filtration disposable.
+The microsieve filter is mounted in a plastic slide that is mounted in the filtration disposable.
 The disposable clicks onto the pump unit.
 Whole blood is transferred to the sample side of the disposable and a small negative pressure is applied by the pump unit.
-Depending on the collection tube the pressure is adjusted, see our protocols.
-It takes typically 1minute to filter a tube of whole blood with a volume of 10 ml.
+The used pressure is depending on the type of blood collection tube, see our protocols.
+It takes typically a few minutes to filter a tube of whole blood with a volume of 10 ml.
 Next, slide is removed and the collected cells are immuno-fluorescently labelled.

 Easy cell labeling with the Cellstainer

 After the filtering the slide is removed from the disposable filtration unit and placed into the cellstainer.
 Next, the labeling reagents are applied to the cells that are presented on the filtration membrane (Step 1).
 The staining reagents stay on the filter and the cells remain submerged during incubation (Step 2).
 To remove excess reagents, the microsieve filter is pushed onto an absorbing pad that is positioned below the microsieve filter (Step 3).
 This process can be repeated multiple times with different reagents.
 The cells will remain on the sieve and will not be washed away during the staining steps.

 Small microsieve chip for fast imaging and image processing